dotnet/docfx/Documentation/spec/docfx_document_schema.md

 ## 6. Manipulation keywords

-### 6.1 behavior
+### 6.1 d-contentType
-The value of "behavior" MUST be a string.
+The value of `d-contentType` MUST be a string.
 It defines how DocFX will manipulate the property and affect the build context.

 The following values are allowed:
-* `uid`: If the instance is a string, it will be marked as a UID (stands for unique identifier) in the current model, and add it to the document build context.
+* `uid`: If the instance is a string, it defines a UID in the build context for reference.
 * `href`: If the instance is a string and in relative path, it will be converted into path from docset root, and DocFX will update the path afterward.
-* `uidReference`: If the instance is a string, it wlll be taken as a UID, and a depdency on it will be logeged in document build context.
+* `uidReference`: If the instance is a string or an array of string, it references to a UID (some UIDS) in the build context.
-* `markup`: If the instance is a string, it will be marked up and updated.
+* `markdown`: If the instance is a string, it will be marked up and updated.
-* `include`: if the instance is a string and in relative path, content of the targeted file will replace it in place.
+* `includeFile`: if the instance is a string and in relative path, content of the targeted file will replace it in place.
-* `markupInclude`: This is same as `include`, in spite of that the content will be marked up before fill in.
+* `includeMarkdownFile`: This is same as `includeFile`, in spite of that the content will be marked up before filled in.

+**TODO** add some explanation for instance: http://json-schema.org/latest/json-schema-core.html#rfc.section.4.2

-### 6.2 tags
+### 6.2 d-tags
 The value of this keyword MUST be either a string or an array.
 If it is an array, elements of the array MUST be strings and MUST be unique.

 If a processor need to do some operations on a specified property, while the location of the property differs with schemas, it's hard to share the code.
 In this case, a tag can be defined to mark the property, then the processor can fetch the instances with defined tag from schema parser, and read or modify it.

-### 6.3 overwrite
+### 6.3 d-overwrite
 The value of "overwrite" MUST be a string.
 It specifies how DocFX uses the [overwrite files](..\tutorial\intro_overwrite_files.md) to overwrite the existing values.

 The following values are allowed:
 * `replace`: The value will be overwitten by the one specified in overwrite files.
-This is the default behavior if no overwrite keywords is specified.
 * `key`: If the instance is a string, it will be used as the key of the current object.
 It can be used to identify the object to overwrite in an array.
 * `merge`: If the instance is an object, it will be merged with the one in overwrite files.
 If there are duplicated keys, the one in overwrite files will overwrite the existing one.
 * `ignore`: Mark the current instance cannot be overwritten.

+For `object` and `array` type, the default behavior is `merge`.
+For other types, the default behavior is `replace`.

 > [!Note]
-> After applying the overwrite files, the model should be checked again to ensure that all the validation rules still satifies.
+> After applying the overwrite files, the model should be checked again to ensure that all the validation rules still satisfy.

-## 7. Undefined keywords
+## 7. Extension Keywords
-The schema parser can only recognize the keywords defined above.
-Undefined keywords is also allowed in the schema.
-It can provide some description for the schema, or provide more information for other parties to process.

-> [!note]
-> As there may be more keywords in JSON schema added to this, it's NOT RECOMMENDED to reuse the keywords already defined in JSON schema here, unless the usage is exactly same.
+While this schema defines some keywords for DocFX use, additional keywords can be added above it.

+The extension keywords are RECOMMENDED to has the form `{an charactor other than "d"}-{keyword}`, so that it can be easily distinguished from keywords defined in this schema and JSON schema.
+They can have any valid JSON format value.

 ## 8. Samples
 Here's an sample of the schema.
 Assume we have the following YAML file: